Marvin Robert “Sonny” Zimmerman Jr. - NewsBreak

 Other than his parents, he was preceded in death by his wife, Brenda Lucille Woodrum Zimmerman; son, Marvin Robert Zimmerman, III; companion, Arlene Bradley; and a sister, Peggy White.

-Survivors include daughters, Robin Wilson and husband, Joey of Asbury and Renee Piercy and husband, Mark of Sam Black; grandchildren, Robert “BJ” Wilson and wife, Ashley, Justin Brooks and wife, Jessica, Jacob Wilson and wife, Lexis, Abby Wilson, and Robbee Zimmerman; great-grandchildren, Jaxx Wilson and Raelynn Brooks; sister, Elvina DeWitt of Caldwell; brother, Jack Zimmerman of Lewisburg.
+Survivors include daughters, Robin Wilson (Joey Wriston) of Asbury and Renee Piercy and husband, Mark of Sam Black; grandchildren, Robert “BJ” Wilson and wife, Ashley, Justin Brooks (Jessica Nuzzo), Jacob Wilson (Alexis Sheppard), Abby Wilson, and Robbee Zimmerman; great-grandchildren, Jaxx Wilson and Raelynn Brooks; sister, Elvina DeWitt of Caldwell; brother, Jack Zimmerman of Lewisburg.

 Funeral service will be 1 p.m. on Friday, March 4, 2022 at the Wallace & Wallace Funeral Home in Lewisburg with Pastors Mike Teubert, Andrew Bailes, Lewis Books, and Kenny Baker.
 Burial will follow at Greenbrier Memorial Gardens.